Onslow S. Rolfe: World War II

 At the start of World War II the Army began to create and field units of light Infantry troops designed to operate in cold weather and at high altitudes.
 Rolfe was assigned to command 1st Battalion, 87th Mountain Infantry Regiment.
 His success at organizing this battalion and leading it during its initial training led to assignment as commander of the regiment and promotion to colonel.
 Unknown Army planners apparently thought assigning Rolfe to command a unit that would train to use skis and snowshoes was logical, because he had been born in New Hampshire; they were apparently unaware that he had left the state at six years old and had virtually no experience in winter sports.
 Despite his unfamiliarity with skiing and snowshoeing, Rolfe soon became proficient, and ensured that the soldiers in his regiment did likewise.

 From 1942 to 1945 Rolfe commanded the Camp Hale, Colorado Mountain Training Center, and received promotion to brigadier general.
 During his command of Camp Hale, the 85th, 86th, and 87th Mountain Infantry Regiments were organized as the 10th Light Division (Alpine), and Rolfe was responsible for ensuring that the division had the facilities and equipment necessary to complete its training, to include ski slopes, cliffs for rappelling, skis, and winter camouflage uniforms.

 Rolfe joined the 71st Infantry Division as assistant division commander in January 1945.
 The division took part in the Rhineland campaign and the Western Allied invasion of Germany.
 The 71st Division participated in the liberation of several concentration camps, including one in Austria called Gunskirchen Lager, a subcamp of the Mauthausen-Gusen facility.
 The 71st Division advanced further east than any other Allied unit, and made contact with Soviet forces near Linz on May 8, 1945.

 Post-World War II

 The 71st Division carried out occupation duties in Austria after hostilities ceased, and Rolfe commanded Land Area Salzburg.
 From August 17 to October 10, 1945 Rolfe was commander of the 71st Infantry Division.

 Rolfe returned to the United States in 1947 and was assigned as chief of the development section in the research and development office at Headquarters, Army Field Forces.

 Korean War

 In 1952, Rolfe was assigned as commander of the Japan Logistics Command's Northern Command Area.
 From 1953 until his 1954 retirement, Rolfe served as commander of Headquarters and Service Command, Far East Command.

 Awards

-In addition to the Distinguished Service Cross and Purple Heart, Rolfe received the Legion of Merit for his service with the 71st Infantry Division, and the Distinguished Service Medal for his post-World War II service in Japan.
+In addition to the Distinguished Service Cross and Purple Heart, Rolfe received the Legion of Merit and the Soviet Order of the Patriotic War First Class for his service with the 71st Infantry Division.
+He was decorated with the Distinguished Service Medal for his post-World War II service in Japan.